BlackZork/mqmgateway/README.md

     - *commands* - for writing to modbus registers
     - *state* - for reading modbus registers
-    - *avaiability* - for checking if modbus data is available.
+    - *availability* - for checking if modbus data is available.

 ### Topic default values: